Learn how to use Support Vector Machines, a powerful algorithm based on statistical learning theory.

 27.1.3 Kernel-Based Learning

-Learn about kernal-based functions to transform the input data for Support Vector Machines (SVM).
+Learn about kernal-based functions to transform the input data for Support Vector Machine (SVM).

 SVM is a kernel-based algorithm.
 A kernel is a function that transforms the input data to a high-dimensional space where the problem is solved.
 Kernel functions can be linear or nonlinear.

-Oracle Data Mining supports linear and Gaussian (nonlinear) kernels.
+Oracle Data Mining for SQL supports linear and Gaussian (nonlinear) kernels.